zackstout/aoc-2025/README.md

 ## Day 4

 Hoo hoo, our first grid simulation.
 Was a bit rusty, ran into issue with trying to set the character in a string, and some confusion about whether neighbors were just coordinates or held the value as well.
 Ultimately pretty straightforward.

+## Day 5

+Intervals problem.
+Quick application of `mergeIntervals`.

+## Day 6

+A parsing problem!
+Interpret lines as columns of digits (so whitespace matters!).
+Better than mollusk math of the past that's for sure..